Lifestyle Medicine, the key to metabolic healing

-Lifestyle medicine can be the central vehicle for metabolic intervention and metabolic optimization.
-Generally speaking, metabolisms are improved with behaviors rather than with the stuff of conventional health care, i.e., surgeries and medications.
+Lifestyle medicine can be the central vehicle for metabolic normalization.
+Generally speaking, with lifestyle medicine, metabolism is improved with behaviors rather than with the stuff of conventional health care, i.e., surgeries and medications.
 While surgeries and medications are often lifesaving, they usually don’t improve underlying metabolic dysfunctions that can give rise to chronic disease.

 The World Health Organization says that two-thirds of all disease worldwide is the result of lifestyle choices, and the converse is also true.
 Many diseases can be reversed through positive lifestyle change.

 Is lifestyle medicine an accepted form of intervention, or is it fringe woo-woo pseudoscience?

 Yes, it is real, accepted practice in healthcare.
 Although standard medical clinicians often don’t have the time or the knowledge to practice it.